 - Proceed to tap on the “Start” button to initiate the Start menu.
 Head over to the “Settings” section and choose the option titled “Device”.

-- Afterwards, initiate the “Printers and Scanners” section and try to locate your Epson printer from the appeared menu.
+- Afterward, initiate the “Printers and Scanners” section and try to locate your Epson printer from the appeared menu.
 Once you locate it, tap on it and hit the “Run the Troubleshooter” option.

 - Now, you can stick to the instructions that come up on the display screen in order to complete the troubleshooting.

 Reboot the device when you’re done with the instructions.
-Once the device boots up, you can verify whether the “Epson printer not printing colours correctly” error message still appears or not.
+Once the device boots up, you can verify whether the “Epson printer not printing colors correctly” error message still appears or not.